sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

 ### Who is eligible?

-Teammates who have completed **4-months tenure** by the start of the review period are eligible for an impact review.
+Teammates who have completed **4-months tenure** in the given review period are eligible for the associated Impact Review cycle.
 See the eligibility guidelines for Merit and Promotions further below.

 ### Who provides feedback?